janbodnar/Data-Analysis/docker.md

-Below is a comprehensive tutorial designed for your lecture on Docker for Python programmers.
-It covers the essentials of Docker, how to containerize Python applications, and best practices, tailored for Python developers.
-The tutorial is structured as a markdown document for easy presentation and includes practical examples.
+Below is an updated version of the Docker tutorial for Python programmers, modified to introduce simple Python programs before diving into more complex examples like the Flask app.
+The tutorial now starts with basic Python scripts to ease beginners into Docker, then progresses to the Flask app and other advanced topics.
+The structure remains the same, with only the relevant sections updated to include these simpler examples.

 # Docker Tutorial for Python Programmers

 This tutorial is designed for Python programmers who want to learn how to use Docker to containerize their applications.
-We'll cover the basics of Docker, how to create Docker images for Python apps, and best practices to ensure efficient and secure deployments.
+We'll start with simple Python scripts, then move to more complex applications, covering Docker basics, containerization, and best practices.

 ## 1. Introduction to Docker